MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 - Place the Oracle VMs in different availability zones.
 This approach provides protection against the failure of an entire datacenter.
 Each zone represents a set of datacenters within a region.
 If you place resources in different availability zones, datacenter-level outages can't take all your VMs offline.

 You can only choose one of these options.
-An Azure VM can't participate in availability sets and zones.
+An Azure VM can't participate in availability sets and zones at the same time.
 Each option has advantages:

 - Availability zones provide better availability than availability sets.
 Zones guarantee 99.99 percent availability.
 Sets guarantee 99.95 percent.
 - You can place VMs that are in the same availability set in a [proximity placement group][Proximity placement groups].
 This configuration minimizes the network latency between the VMs by guaranteeing that they're close to each other.
 In contrast, VMs that you place in different availability zones have greater network latency between them.
 It then takes longer to synchronize data between the primary and secondary replicas.
 As a result, the primary replica may experience delays.
 There's also an increased chance of data loss during unplanned failovers.

-Test the solution that you choose under load.
+After you choose a solution, test it under load.
 Ensure that it meets SLAs for performance and availability.

 ## Key benefits